agk98/my_blog/_posts/2020-04-10-Quick-Sort.markdown

 ---
 layout: post
-title:  "How I Got Over My Fear Of Quick Sort!"
+title:  "Getting Over My Fear Of Quick Sort"
 description: This is my approach to learning the working of Quick Sort.
 date:   2020-04-10
 categories: Algorithms Sorting